 Dan Brandborg, SBS Solar

-Join Dan Brandborg to learn about battery technologies for vehicles and buildings – including the new Tesla PowerWall battery – and why energy storage is poised to change the electric power industry as we know it.
+Join Dan for a discussion covering on grid residential battery systems and their integration with solar systems.
+Dan will discuss the new Lithium batteries available from Tesla and LG Chem and how energy storage is poised to change the electric power industry as we know it.

 1:00 – 1:45 pm: Financing and Incentives (Neighborhood Center)